mnms/docs/docs/install-ltcli.md

 ```
 !!!
 Tip
     LOCAL means installer file under path '$FBPATH/releases/' on your local.
     DOWNLOAD refers to a file that can be downloaded and up to 5 files are displayed in the latest order.
-To confirm the recommended FlashBase version, use [Release Notes](release-note.md)
+To confirm the recommended Lightning DB version, use [Release Notes](release-note.md)

 Select a number to use that file.
 Type DOWNLOAD will be used after downloading.
 The downloaded file is saved in path '$FBPATH/releases'.